 Can I use your services to locate a Conveyancing solicitor in Chingford even if I’m not purchasing or selling a house, for example where I intend to buy a shop in Chingford with a loan from Bank of Ireland?

 The service is primarily used to find residential conveyancing solicitors in Chingford but we have recorded towards the bottom of this page some Chingford commercial conveyancing firms.
 You should enquire with the company directly to check if they can also act for Bank of Ireland

-I am buying a garden flat in Chingford.
+I am purchasing a right to buy a flat in Chingford.
 Can I do my own conveyancing?

 Leaving aside the complexities and merits of DIY conveyancing in Chingford you will have to appoint a solicitor on your lender's conveyancing panel to look after their interests.
 Most people therefore find it easier to let the solicitor act for them and the lender.
 Furthermore there is minimal cost savings to be made in you doing conveyancing for yourself and another lawyer conducting the conveyancing for the lender.
 Please feel free to use the search tool to find a lawyer on your lender panel in Chingford.

 Despite weeks of looking the Title Certificate and documents to my house can not be found.
 The conveyancers who conducted the conveyancing in Chingford 10 years ago are no longer around.
 What are my next steps?

 You no longer need to have the physical deeds to prove you own the land or property, as the Land Registry have everything they need in a digital format.

 About to purchase a new build apartment in Chingford.
 Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
 Can you give me some examples of some of the questions asked in new build legal work.